Best Health Insurance Companies

 Based on your anticipated healthcare needs, you should aim to pick the health insurance plan that will cost you the least over the next 12 months.

-If you are in good health, you may be okay with a plan that has lower premiums and high out-of-pocket costs (i.e., HMO).
+If you are in good health, you may be okay with a plan with lower premiums and high out-of-pocket costs (i.e., HMO).

 If you are highly selective about your doctors and hospitals or prefer flexibility with switching providers, then a PPO plan may be the best choice.

-If you have existing conditions or anticipate certain medical services, it would be wise to look at all the plans because you could end up saving more money with a higher-premium plan that has lower out-of-pocket costs.
+If you have existing conditions or anticipate certain medical services, looking at all the plans would be wise because you could save more money with a higher-premium plan with lower out-of-pocket costs.

 Considerations for Family Members

-FSAs use pre-tax money to cover things like copayments, deductibles, some drugs, and some other health care costs—which can be helpful in a situation where your family uses medical services and products frequently.
+FSAs use pre-tax money to cover expenses such as copayments, qualified drugstore purchases, prescriptions, and many other health care costs—which can be helpful in a situation where your family uses medical services and products frequently.

 Eligibility

-Also, you need to make sure that the people in your family are eligible to be added to your insurance as covered family members.
+Make sure that the people in your family can be added to your insurance as covered family members.
 Although requirements may vary across providers and employers, here are common standards for family members to qualify as a dependent on your health insurance plan:

 Key Health Insurance Terms